d2718/protohax-blog/posts/protohax_02.md

 [2023-01-20T20:04:22Z ERROR means] Client 10: read error: early eof
 ```

 It looks like we're throwing[^throw] an error every time a client disconnects.
-My guess is that every time `Msg::read_from()` calls `.read_exact()` on a disconnected client, it's returning an [`ErrorKind::UnexpectedEof`](https://doc.rust-lang.org/stable/std/io/enum.ErrorKind.html#variant.UnexpectedEof).
+My guess is that every time `Msg::read_from()` calls `.read_exact()` on a disconnected client socket, it's returning an [`ErrorKind::UnexpectedEof`](https://doc.rust-lang.org/stable/std/io/enum.ErrorKind.html#variant.UnexpectedEof).
 We _expect_ clients to disconnect eventually; I would rather not bubble up an error in this case.

 [^throw]: Rust doesn't really _throw_ errors; what it does is more like gently underhanding them up to the calling stack frame.